BrianEstrada/PokeScanner/README.md

 - [Java Api](https://github.com/Grover-c13/PokeGOAPI-Java/)
 - [Original](https://github.com/BrianEstrada/PokeScanner)

 # To be attempted
 - Notifications
 - Toggleable continuous scanning

 # Known issues that I don't know how to fix yet
-- Sometimes scanning stops working until until I logoff and login again (maybe login info expires or something?)
 - App crashes when switching back to it after switching to another app if it was automatically closed
-- mispelled pokemon names
+- mispelled pokemon names (Geoduge and Clefary so far)
+- Lured Pokestops don't disappear after expiring if "Show Only Lured" is enabled, they just turn back to blue and stay there